serenibyss/MusicCommand/client/README.md

 # Client Code

-Client code is compiled to a single file using Closure Compiler.

-Client code is then uploaded to a Discord Bot to be used by users.
+Client code is uploaded to a Discord Bot to be used by users.